linpengcheng/PurefunctionPipelineDataflow/README.md

 which is applicable in any programming language.

-Trying to develop an "complex parallel and concurrent systems" project, It allows people to learn to divide tasks correctly and complete them in optimal order.
+Trying to develop an "complex parallel and concurrent systems" project, It will enable you to learn to divide tasks correctly and determine the best execution sequence (parallel and concurrent) for sub-tasks based on the "operational research".
 This will allow you to learn the correct system design. discover the wrong practices that general programming can't find.

 ### Principles-based are better than rules-based